Questions For Answer

 Since 09 September 2013, Question Time includes 15 minutes of topical questions at the end of each Minister's Question Time period.

-The list of members who will be asking a topical question on a particular day is available by clicking on this link.
+View the list of members who will be asking a topical question on a particular day.
 The questions are not available but can be found in the Official Report (which is normally published fully the following day).

 Questions for Urgent Oral Answer are questions which do not appear on the Order Paper but which, in the opinion of the Speaker, are of an urgent nature and relate to matters of public importance.
 Questions for Urgent Oral Answer will normally be asked immediately after Question Time.